Legacy

 Security and Protective Services

-In 1980, Jose Rene E. Mondejar Sr. further strengthened this legacy through the founding of All-Star Security Agency, reinforcing the family’s role in the security sector.
+In 1980, Jose Rene E. Mondejar Sr. further strengthened this legacy through the founding of All-Star Security Agency.

-Today, this tradition evolves through Mondejar Security, a forward-looking concept integrating humanoid robotics and autonomous roving technologies for the protection and intelligent monitoring of buildings and secure environments.
+Today, this tradition evolves through Mondejar Security, a forward-looking concept integrating humanoid robotics and autonomous roving technologies for the protection and intelligent monitoring of secure environments.

 Education and Institutional Development